TheMaverickProgrammer/Swoosh/README.md

 [See what else comes with Swoosh](https://github.com/TheMaverickProgrammer/Swoosh/wiki/Namespaces)

+> 🚨 Critical changes from v1.2.1
+> 1. Timer must now invoke `update(...)` to track elapsed time.
+This may break previous user's custom segues and scenes
+> 2. All functions marked depricated from last version have been removed finally

 ## ✨ Get Jump Started
 See all the effects and more that comes with the library on the [wiki](https://github.com/TheMaverickProgrammer/Swoosh/wiki).